Seneca-BSA/bsa/docs/ses250/lab4.md

     ***Figure 4.9***

 1. Next, we’ll assemble the following circuit using the breadboard and one of the resistors from earlier.
-Notice the voltmeter (DMM in DC voltage mode) is connected in parallel with the resistor and the Ammeter (DMM in DC current mode) is connected in series with the circuit.
-An example of some of the connections is shown.
+A power supply will act as the DC Voltage Source.
+Notice the voltmeter (DMM in DC voltage mode (DCV)) is connected in parallel with the resistor and the Ammeter (DMM in DC current mode (DCI)) is connected in series with the circuit.
+A small example of some of the connections is shown.

     ![Figure 4.10](lab4-connection-5.png)